 “unlocks” the versatile and powerful toolbox of limma

-by estimating the precision – the inverse error variance – for each observation (i.e. for each pair of tissue sample and gene ) and using that precision as weight in the normal linear model.
+by estimating the precision – the inverse error variance – for each observation (i.e. for each pair of tissue sample i and gene g) and using that precision as weight in the normal linear model.
 Here is the illustration of how precision for two observations is obtained by voom

 .